dbc60/blog/content/about.md

 Among other things, I

-- dream about model railroads (it was a favorite hobby of mine and I hope to get back to it one day).
+- dream about model railroads (it was a favorite hobby of mine and I hope to get back to it one day soon)
 - take photographs, and occasionally sketch and draw.
 - enjoy gardening and cooking with my wife, Adelle.